 Obviously Pterophyllum or the genus of the Scalare, Altum and Leopoldi cannot really talk to each other.
 What many people don’t know is that they can communicate with each other.
-Not only Pterophyllum communicate but also other species to a greater or lesser extent.
+Not only Pterophyllum communicate, but also other species communicate to a greater or lesser extent.

 Communication between Pterophyllum happens in 3 ways.
 There is a chemical, acoustical and visual way of communication by means of smell, movement or distinct colouring of bands.

 Chemical communication happens by releasing different chemicals signal in the urine and bile acids.
 With these chemical markers, fish can indicate their reproductive status, recognition of species and warnings in case of predators.
 Also finding the right mates and their social hierarchy can be deducted in this way.